 Naomi Starkman is the founder and the editor-in-chief of Civil Eats.
 She was a 2016 John S. Knight Journalism Fellow at Stanford University.
-Naomi co-founded the Food & Environment Reporting Network, and has worked as a media consultant to Newsweek, The New Yorker, Vanity Fair, GQ, WIRED, and to Consumer Reports magazines.
+Naomi co-founded the Food & Environment Reporting Network, and has worked as a media consultant to Newsweek, The New Yorker, Vanity Fair, GQ, WIRED, and Consumer Reports magazines.
 After graduating from law school, she served as the deputy executive director of the City of San Francisco’s Ethics Commission.
 Naomi is an avid gardener, having worked on several organic farms.

 Matthew Wheeland is the managing editor of Civil Eats.
 He is a veteran environmental journalist who has covered a wide range of environmental, sustainability, and social-justice subjects over the past 15 years.
 He previously served as managing editor of GreenBiz and AlterNet.
 He lives in the Bay Area with his family, is a dedicated home cook, an avid cyclist, and an enthusiastic (if less-than-fully successful) gardener.